 - the work that our centre is carrying out and about dolphin research in general,

 - get some hands-on experience in both laboratory and field work,

 - meet and work with interested people from all over the world,

 - and most important of all –contrribute to the bottlenose dolphin conservation.

 The BDRI’s main work is to contribute to bottlenose dolphin conservation through research.
 Our research is published in scientific journals which is the basis for all the information that we have about bottlenose dolphins today.
 Hence, knowledge is directly connected to protection and conservation.
 How can we help something we do not understand?
 In order to spread this information, the BDRI has understood the importance of public awareness.

 This is where you will play a big part.

+The most important requirements for any participant are enthusiasm, the ability and willingness to learn and work under often difficult (but rewarding) field conditions and the open-mindedness to work, live and communicate with other people of mixed nationality and background.
 You will be one of the important people who will leave this centre with a real perspective of bottlenose dolphins and the ability to spread the knowledge about these very often misunderstood animals.